Antakshari (film)

 Antakshari is a 2022 Indian Malayalam-language thriller film directed by Vipin Das.
 The film stars Saiju Kurup, Priyanka Nair, Sudhi Koppa, Sandeep Pradeep, Kottayam Ramesh, Binu Pappu, Sruthy Suresh and others.
-It was released on 22 April 2022, on SonyLIV platform.
-The film received mixed reviews from critics.
+It was released on 22 April 2022, on SonyLIV platform to mixed reviews from critics.

 Plot

 The story follows Circle Inspector Das (Saiju Kurup), stationed in the town of Kedaram, known for his penchant for the game Antakshari.
 Unexpectedly, Das receives an anonymous phone call challenging him to participate in an Antakshari.
 When he refuses, his daughter becomes the target of an attack.
-Determined to unravel the mystery, Das launches an investigation into the identity of the attacker, connecting past cases with similar patterns.
+Determined to unravel the mystery, he launches an investigation into the identity of the attacker, connecting past cases with similar patterns.
 The film explores Das's journey as he unravels the truth behind the escalating events.